 - Find houses with unique selling points like spectacular views or a large plot size

 In addition, you can also use FlipScout by New Silver.
-FlipScout is basically a search engine for property flippers.
-It allows you to search for properties using any zip code, it provides a reason for the property being undervalued, and it provides an estimated ROI (return on investment).
+FlipScout is basically a search engine for flippers.
+It allows you to search for properties using any zip code, it provides a reason for the being undervalued, and it provides an estimated ROI (return on ).